c0d3ma5t3r/electronhax/README.md

 - Put the `ElectronHax` folder and scripts in any $PATH locaiton

 ## Uninstall
-- Remove the "ElectronHax" folder from your $PATH
+- Remove the `ElectronHax` folder and scripts from your $PATH

 ## Usage
 #### * This will need to be done per-game